Criminology & Forensic Investigation BSc (Hons)

 - 10 hours per week in year 3

-Contact hours include two hour lectures, one hour seminars and one hour tutorials.
+Contact hours include lectures, laboratory practical sessions and tutorials.

 Teaching & Learning